 I’m as passionate about teaching as I am about performing.
 Inspiring students to love playing music and excel at percussion and drum kit is part of my philosophy of ‘adding to the history of percussion’.
 I approach teaching with a creative mind, constantly finding new ways to enlighten each individual and unique student.
 I work with many students, empowering them to take control of their own musical journey through teaching them practising techniques, finding music they like to play and giving specific and practical guidance to overcome technical challenges.

-I currently teach percussion privately at Trinity Grammar School and Sydney Grammar preparatory schools in St Ives and Edgecliff.
+I currently teach percussion privately at Abbotsleigh and Sydney Grammar preparatory schools in St Ives and Edgecliff.
 I teach marimba at the Academy of Music and Performing Arts (AMPA) as part of their tertiary classical music program.
-I am also a casual tutor in the Arts Unit at the University of Sydney.
+I am also a NSW AMEB examiner for the percussion syllabus.

 “Adding to the history of percussion”